yeoman/yeoman.io/app/authoring/dependencies.md

 ## Yarn

-You just need to call `generator.yarnInstall()` to launch the installation.
+You just need to call `this.yarnInstall()` to launch the installation.
 Yeoman will ensure the `yarn install` command is only run once even if it is called multiple time by multiple generators.

 For example you want to install lodash as a dev dependency: